wendyverdonk93/docs/content/api/other_requests/chargeback.md

 MultiSafepay can challenge the chargeback on your behalf, but to do so, we need documented proof of the order.

-You can upload the files or documents via an API request or contact our support team at <support@multisafepay.com>
+You can upload the files or documents via an API request or contact our Support Team at <support@multisafepay.com>

 Read more about [chargebacks](/faq/chargebacks) on our documentation page.